 Mr. Shin has also sung with the Philadelphia Orchestra under Christoph Eschenbach in the Gala Concert celebrating the 150th Anniversary of the Academy of Music.
 He first sang Calaf in Turandot with Santa Fe Opera in 2005 and subsequently sang it at the Thessaloniki Concert Hall Association.

-Last year, he appeared as a guest artist at the 20th Anniversary Sergio Franchi Gala.
-In 2016 he performs Cavaradossi and has concerts in Seoul and throughout Korea in 2017.
+He appeared as a guest artist at the 20th Anniversary Sergio Franchi Gala.
+In 2016 he performed Cavaradossi and has concerts in Seoul and throughout Korea in 2017.
 In April he appeasrs in the Giacomini gala in Carnegie Hall singing di quella pira and a duet from ,Aida!
-He returns to the U.S. in 2017-18 as Radames in their new Aida.
+He returns to the U.S. in 2017-18 as Radames Knoxville's new Aida.
 New roles coming up include Don Jose in Carmen.